Frequently Asked Questions

 -

-The city’s Park and Trail System plan focuses on major upgrades to community parks like Lakefront Park and Spring Lake Park, which serve the most residents and will have the greatest impact.
 Plans for Spring Lake Park include developing high-quality soccer fields, expanded pickleball courts, new hockey rinks, and a warming house.
 At Lakefront Park, the plan includes adding an adventure playground, splash pad, and year-round restrooms, along with improved accessibility and spaces for community events.
 Neighborhood parks will also be upgraded or redesigned, and trail connections throughout the city, including along TH 13, will be improved for better access and use.

 -